ggandor/leap.nvim/README.md

 labeling - cuts the Gordian knot: while the input sequence can be extended dynamically, to scale to any number of targets (by adding new labeled groups you can switch to), it still behaves as if it would be an already known pattern, that you just have to type out.
-Leaping is like `/?` search on some kind of autopilot, where you know it in advance when to finish.
+Leaping is like incremental search on some kind of autopilot, where you know it in advance when to finish.

 Fortunately, a 2-character search pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in